 Thais, the only person in their squad other than Dylis who had been carried the whole way there, got down from her sister's back and approached the edge of the roof.
 'Where do we go?' she signed.

-It was home and yet she kept expecting an arrow in the back any moment.
-It was a very unsettling combination.
+It was home and yet she kept expecting to any moment get an arrow in the back.
+It was an unsettling combination of emotions.

 She shook her head to clear it.
 'We'll cut across those roofs there,' she signed, 'and then get in through the top of the building.
 It's not a military building so there won't be any guards.'